noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

 - fully accepts and validates transactions and blocks from the bitcoin blockchain
   - enables you to continuously download and validate the blockchain using your local computer
+  - you dont participate in mining

 ### debug console

+- in the help menu
 - CLI enabling you to intereact with data on the bitcoin blockchain

 ### environments